 History 111 and 112 are required of all students in the Teacher Education Programs and for all history majors.
 Satisfies 2014 Core Curriculum as Global Learning 1(GL1).
+Offered every semester.

 HIS 120.
 America in the Wider World.
 (3)

 A one semester thematic introduction to US History in a global context from the colonial era to present.